Geodesic Optimization for Predictive Shift Adaptation on EEG data: Empirical benchmarks

-\textbf{Domain-aware intercept (\texttt{DO Intercept})} This method consists in fitting one intercept $\beta_0$ per domain.
+\textbf{Domain-aware intercept (\texttt{DO Intercept})} \; This method consists in fitting one intercept $\beta_0$ per domain.
 In practice since we assume to know $\bar{y}_\target$, we correct the predicted values so that their mean is equal to $\bar{y}_\target$.
 This approach is in line with defining mixed-effects models on the Riemannian manifold~\cite{li2022harmonized}.

+\textbf{Deep learning} (\texttt{GREEN}) \; The \texttt{GREEN} model~\cite{paillard2024green} is a deep-learning architecture tailored for EEG applications like age prediction.
+Since the HarMNqEEG dataset consists of covariance matrices, we used the `G2' variant of \texttt{GREEN}, which starts at the covariance matrices level and includes pooling layers.
+This variant is designed for SPD matrices, making it an SPD network~\cite{huang2017riemannian}.
+Although \texttt{GREEN} has been evaluated on multiple datasets for various predictive tasks, it has not yet been applied in a domain adaptation context and does not include an adaptation layer.

-We treated each covariance out of 49 frequency bins separately, applying the domain-adaptation methods independently to each frequency band, leading to $49$ geometric means per domain.
+We applied the domain-adaptation methods independently to each of the $49$ frequency bins, resulting in $49$ geometric means per domain, except for \texttt{GREEN}, which processes all frequency bands simultaneously. $\overbar{y}_\target$ of each domain was estimated on target splits (50\% of the data) that do not overlap with the evaluation target splits (50\% remaining).
 Statistical inference for model comparisons was implemented with a corrected t-test following~\cite{nadeau1999inference}.
 Experiments with $100$ repetitions and all site combinations have been run on a standard Slurm cluster for $12$ hours with $250$ CPU cores.